bmrb-io/PyNMRSTAR/README.md

 ====

-This module provides entry, saveframe, and loop objects.
+This module provides Entry, Saveframe, and Loop objects.
 Use python's built in help function for documentation.

 There are eight module variables you can set to control our behavior.